dnj/developer-recruitment/challenges/5/README.md

 - Latest ReactJS version and/or VueJS 3
 - SASS/SCSS/LESS
 - ES6 Javascript or Typescript (highly recommended.)
 - Try to keep it simple and do not use additional libraries but there is no hard limit.
+(See: [KISS](https://en.wikipedia.org/wiki/KISS_principle))

 <p align="center">